 “Our unique ability to tie together all the network connectivity, scalable cloud services and technical services can dramatically simplify their video management – particularly when among enterprise customers who are managing very large networks across geographically diverse sites.
 No one does regional connectivity like we do."

-We're offering up to three eligible organisations a complimentary day of consulting with one of our experienced security consultants, who can assist you to identify and manage the security challenges and risks within your business.
+We're offering up to two eligible organisations a complimentary day of consulting with one of our experienced security consultants, who can assist you to identify and manage the security challenges and risks within your business.
 The day involves up to eight hours physical security audit of a premises which includes a discussion with key stakeholders on site, and a detailed written report.
-Applications close 31 October 2018.Click here to apply
+Applications close 20 December 2018.Click here to apply

 Integrated video intelligence